raycast/extensions/extensions/obsidian/README.md

 ### Create Note
 - set path/paths to your vault/vaults (comma separated)
 - default path where a new note will be created
+- default tag (will be selected by default in the tag picker)
+- list of tags to be suggested in the tag picker (comma separated)

 ## Demo (old)
 https://user-images.githubusercontent.com/67844154/145954580-2a1cde55-a597-4298-8c6c-9cdc8d297a55.mov